wiloon/blog/content/post/archive-0/2012-06-02-run-a-maven-web-application-in-tomcat-from-eclipse.md

 The server.xml file is shown below.
 Notice that the <Context> element is within the <Host> element.

 Now, I&#8217;ll create an EclipseSW Debug Configuration to start up my project in TomcatSW.
-I named the Debug Configuration "mywebapp tomcat&#8221;.
-I specified the project to be "mywebapp&#8221;.
-The Tomcat main class from the bootstrap.jar file is "org.apache.catalina.startup.Bootstrap&#8221;.
+I named the Debug Configuration "mywebapp tomcat".
+I specified the project to be "mywebapp".
+The Tomcat main class from the bootstrap.jar file is "org.apache.catalina.startup.Bootstrap".

 On the Arguments tab, I specified the working directory to be my Tomcat home directory, which for me is C:devapache-tomcat-6.0.14.